← Back to blog

 What Are Appeals in Criminal Cases?

-Candidates often lose marks on SQE1 by confusing the full rehearing appeal from the Magistrates' Court to the Crown Court with the limited review appeal from the Crown Court to the Court of Appeal — a distinction examiners test repeatedly.
+Candidates often lose marks on SQE1 by confusing the full rehearing appeal from the Magistrates' Court to the Crown Court with the limited review appeal from the Crown Court to the Court of Appeal — a distinction SQE1 questions may test repeatedly.

 An appeal in a criminal case is a challenge to a conviction, sentence, or both.
 The appeal routes depend on which court the case was tried in — the Magistrates' Court or the Crown Court — and whether the appeal is against conviction, sentence, or a point of law.
 Understanding these routes is crucial, whether you're advising on a police station procedure client or reviewing trial outcomes.